sid4sal/Power_Amplifier_for_BH_Characterization/readme.md

 - *Frequency_Response_Observed_vs_Simulated*: Compares the observed and simulated frequency responses in KiCad and Proteus.

-- *Milestones*: Contains subfolders for each milestone of the project.

 - *PCB_Design_and_Circuit_Simulation_KiCad*: Placeholder for the KiCad files related to PCB design and circuit simulation.

 - *Simulation_Proteus*: Placeholder for the Proteus simulation files.